News & Updates

 He Waka Eke Noa Design Phase kicks into top gear

-The Design Phase of our study gathered momentum in November 2024 when Gonville Health members met to discuss the next phase of the research.
+The Design Phase of our study gathered momentum in November 2024 when Gonville Health members of a newly formed working group met to discuss the next stage of the research.
 Later this month (26 November) the Gonville Health members will be joined by whānau who are keen to contribute to the group’s mahi.
 This combined working group will champion the co-design of changes at Gonville Health inspired by the kōrero of whānau and staff.
 The working group aims to enhance whānau access to, and engagement with, Gonville Health.

 Read the article